 2. Systems Access: HVAC, Elevator, and Generators

-How does the maintenance staff access systems safely on the roof?
+How does the maintenance staff access systems like AHUs (Air Handling Units) and generators safely on the roof?

 The location of different building systems are typically located on the roof, including heating, ventilation, air conditioning, generators, and elevator controls.
 Routine maintenance and inspections are required for these systems, but often, these are placed without OSHA-compliant access systems that enable service.